klembot/chapbook/guide/modifiers-and-inserts/link-inserts.md

 A {link to: 'Bryan Mills', label: 'A man with *certain* skills'} is just who's needed.
 ```

 The third example demonstrates one use of manual link inserts: although they are more verbose than simple links, they do allow you to enter Markdown formatting into the link label.
-Passage links also have other uses; see *TBD* (using variables as insert args).
+Passage links also have other uses; see [The Vars Section][vars-in-inserts] for how you can change the destination of a link dynamically.

 ## Cycling Links